hoywu/autosnap-script/README.md

 ### `./autosnap.sh mount`

 Mount `@.snapshots` subvolume to `/.snapshots` and exit.
-Do not automatically unmount the snapshots subvolume so that the user can manually inspect it.
+It will not automatically unmount the snapshots subvolume so that the user can manually inspect it.

 ### `./autosnap.sh mount 2023-09-30/@09-00`